Equivalences of LLT polynomials via lattice paths: Linear Relations between LLT polynomials

-For the first matching, we can get from our choice of coloring for $M_1$ to the coloring given here by changing the color along the the arc connecting the beads labelled $4$ and $1$ at the cost of a $t^{-2}$, and along the arc connecting the beads labelled $3$ and $2$ at the cost of a $t^{-1}$.
-For the second matching we can get from our coloring of $M_5$ to this coloring by swapping the color along the arc connecting beads labelled 3 and 2 at the cost of a $t^{-1}$.
+For the first matching, we can get from coloring given here to our choice of coloring for $M_1$ by changing the color along the the arc connecting the beads labeled $4$ and $1$ at the cost of a $t^{-2}$, and along the arc connecting the beads labeled $3$ and $2$ at the cost of a $t^{-1}$.
+For the second matching, we can get from this coloring to our coloring of $M_5$ by swapping the color along the arc connecting beads labeled 3 and 2 at the cost of a $t^{-1}$.
 All together we have

-While we chose a specific family of LLT polynomials in this example, the same result holds for any family of tuples of partitions which are associated to the same sequence of beads (allowing for changes in the labelling of the beads).
-The only difference will be the specific powers of $t$ that will appear.
-But these can easily be computed as they only depend on the matchings.
+While we chose a specific family of LLT polynomials in this example, the same result holds for any family of tuples of partitions which are associated to the same sequence of beads (allowing for changes in the labeling of the beads).
+The only difference will be the specific powers of $t$ that will appear which one can compute from the matchings.